firdauskotp/firdauskotp/README.md

 2. Games
 3. Things that seem fun and challenging to try

+### What do you mean trying to be like Chihiro Fujisaki?

+That is an inside joke for the peeps who play Danganronpa.
+Chihiro Fujisaki is the Ultimate Programmer ^~^

 <!--
 **firdauskotp/firdauskotp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.